 - Genetic background (discrimination based on genetic information obtained by an employer).

 Many employees are afraid to speak up about discrimination they have experienced.
 During this time, working alongside an attorney will help you address the matter and find a way to resolve it.
-At Nathan M. Smith & Associates, PLLC, our attorneys thoroughly evaluate each potential EEOC claim to determine what actions will best suit a client’s needs.
+At My AZ Legal Team, PLLC, our attorneys thoroughly evaluate each potential EEOC claim to determine what actions will best suit a client’s needs.
 Further, our Arizona EEOC attorneys will investigate other means of addressing workplace discrimination, such as filing a civil lawsuit against the employer.

 What to Expect From the EEOC Process